Shouting won't help, but a hearing test might

 “If you have hearing loss, acknowledge it, let people know how many of us there are,” Bouton said.
 “The more we talk about hearing loss opening and publicly, the less of a stigma there will be.”

 Bouton recognizes the advancements we’ve made with hearing aids, but that they cannot replace normal hearing in every situation.
 According to her, prevention is the key to battling hearing loss in the future.

 “Prevention is a matter of public education.
 We need to lower the decibel level in public place,” Bouton said.
 “We need to wear hearing protection when we’re in noisy environments.”

 Bouton suffered in silence for years, but you don’t have to.
-Take the pledge on our site to have your hearing tested and start your healthy hearing initiative today.
+Visit our directory to find the right hearing care professional for you.
+Get your hearing tested and start your healthy hearing initiative today.